brockar/fAuxLICE/README.md

 - 1× M3×20 countersunk screw

 The optional components are for reinforcing the top halves.
 They're not required.
-A proper glue up would be probably enough for the two halves.
+A proper glue-up would probably be enough for the two halves.

 ## Wiring diagram